 The PhD in Nursing and Healthcare Innovation degree requires 84 credit hours of graduate coursework.
-Currently, the Graduate College allows students to apply up to 30 credit hours from a previously earned master's degree toward the Nursing and Healthcare Innovation PhD Plan of Study.
+Student may apply up to 30 credit hours from a previously earned master's degree toward the Nursing and Healthcare Innovation PhD Plan of Study.